 Common Substitutions:

-If you can’t get your hands on vermicelli noodles, don’t worry!
-You can swap them out for other types of pasta like spaghettini, thin spaghetti, or even angel hair pasta.
-The key here is to go for thin pasta so it can cook alongside the rice, just like the vermicelli does.
+If you can’t get your hands on angel hair pasta, don’t worry!
+You can swap them out for other types of pasta like spaghettini, thin spaghetti, or even vermicelli noodles.
+The key here is to go for thin pasta so it can cook alongside the rice, just like the angel hair pasta does.

 Alternative names: